alertlogic/al-agent-container/kubernetes/README.md

 ## Deploy the Agent Container
 **To deploy the Agent Container to your cluster:**
-1. Open the kubectl command line interface.
-2. Edit the al-agent-container.yaml file to replace "your_registration_key_here" with your unique registration key.
+1. Edit the al-agent-container.yaml file to replace "your_registration_key_here" with your unique registration key.
-3. In the command line, type  ```kubectl get pods``` to ensure kubectl communicates with the proper Kubernetes cluster.
+2. In the command line, type  ```kubectl get pods``` to ensure kubectl communicates with the proper Kubernetes cluster.
-4. In the command line, type ```kubectl apply -f al-agent-container.yaml```.
+3. In the command line, type ```kubectl apply -f al-agent-container.yaml```.

 **To verify agent deployment and operation:**
 1. In the command line, type ```kubectl describe daemonset al-agent-container``` to confirm the DaemonSet definition.